YAL-GameMaker/native_cursor/README.md

 Native cursors for GameMaker!

-(on Windows.
-Later HTML5 - have to rewrite everything from scratch)
+**Supported versions:** GM2022+ and GM LTS

+**Supported platforms:**

+- Windows
+- Linux
+- HTML5

+Could possibly do Mac [like this](https://medium.com/@colleagueriley/rgfw-under-the-hood-mouse-and-window-icons-fb06a3b686ed), but - isn't that a lot of code for a custom cursor

 ## What's interesting here

-Just a bunch of WinAPI things, really.
-Made slightly more complex by the fact that I wanted this to be a tiny DLL.
+Cursor management on Windows and Linux is _kind of_ similar so I'm getting away with a bunch of `#ifdef`s.

+The code could be shorter, but for now it is what it is.

-Did you know that if you do
+Some things are there for a reason - for example, did you know that if you do
 ```cpp
 SetCursor(cursor);
 DestroyCursor(cursor);